jyu12/mern_project/Notes.md

 - Redux Reducer - the response from action can be sent to a reducer
 - Reducer can put the states into a Store, then to another component
 - Redux only has one Store, Flux can have many
+- The lifecycle of the states managed by redux will need to be managed by user
+    - Think what happens when the page refreshes

+### Action type
+Action must have a type, a 'type' is just an identifier for redux action
+ex: ``SET_CURRENT`` is just a string IDing what it does.

+### Client-side decryption
+Since the app is using jwt-token authentication, ``jwt-decode`` is used to decode in authentication action